 - Chopped cilantro to garnish

-- Add beans to Instant Pot and cover with 8 cups of water.
+Add beans to Instant Pot and cover with 8 cups of water.
+Add the scoop of lard.

 Close Instant Pot and set to pressure cook on high for 40 min.
 When finished, allow pressure to naturally release for 20 minutes before venting and removing lid.